Facebook tracking pixel

 Most primary care visits last less than 15 minutes.
 Doctors are trained to diagnose and prescribe, not to dig into root causes.
 A woman complaining of fatigue may get an antidepressant, while her underlying thyroid or cortisol imbalance is ignored.

-Functional Medicine Principles
+How Functional Medicine Works

 • Systems biology: The body works as a connected system, not isolated parts.